-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 Pillsbury Pumpkin Quick Bread & Muffin Mix ($12.40; amazon.com)

 You can never go wrong with Pillsbury.
-The classic baking brand has this delicious (trust us we tried it) mix for bread or muffins that will leave your home smelling like a fall fever dream.
+The classic baking brand has this delicious (trust us, we tried it) mix for bread or muffins that will leave your home smelling like a fall fever dream.

 Pumpkin spice cake mix and cookies